FluentValidation/FluentValidation/docs/upgrading-to-12.md

 The `InjectValidator` method was deprecated in 11.x and removed in 12.0.

-This method method allowed you to implicitly inject a child validator from the ASP.NET Service Provider:
+This method allowed you to implicitly inject a child validator from the ASP.NET Service Provider:

 ```csharp
 public class PersonValidator : AbstractValidator<Person>